 The intake of pine bark extract does not pose any health risks and has consistently shown no side effects in over 300 studies.
 Pine Bark Extract can therefore be recommended as a treatment for Erectile Dysfunction.

-Three American researchers received the Nobel Prize for Medicine in 1998 for the findings on their findings on the importance of NO in controlling vascular pressure.
+Three American researchers received the Nobel Prize for Medicine in 1998 for the findings on the importance of NO in controlling vascular pressure.
 This has led to further intensive research.